Texas Lottery: Fireball

-In April 28th, 2019, the Lottery replaced the Sum It-Up with the new Fireball option.
+On April 28, 2019, the Lottery replaced the Sum It-Up with the new Fireball option.
 The Fireball is an add-on to the Pick 3, and Daily 4 games.
 Activating the Fireball feature doubles the cost of the play.

-After the Pick 3 and Daily 4 numbers are drawn, one digit 0 through 9 is drawn and designated as the Fireball number (The fireball number is separate from pick 3 and daily 4).
+After the Pick 3 and Daily 4 numbers are drawn, one digit 0 through 9 is drawn and designated as the Fireball number (The Fireball number is separate from Pick 3 and Daily 4).
 The Fireball number may then be used by the player to replace any one digit in the Pick 3 and Daily 4 numbers.
 For instance, if the player selects 123 in the Pick 3 game, and the number actually drawn is 124, but the Fireball is a 3, the player may replace the 4 with a 3 to create a winning combination.

 Because the Fireball creates additional ways to win, a win using the Fireball generally pays a lesser amount than a win using the base play, however, a player can win both from the Fireball and from the base play if the Fireball matches one of the digits naturally.